vgrigoriu/slides/README.md

 slides
 ======

-Various presntations (at least one).
+Various presentations (at least one).